Table of Contents

 Notice how short the email is.
 It answers the main question, confirms the date and time and shows gratitude for the invitation, but it does this in only a few quick sentences.

 This is just what a hiring manager or recruiter is looking for.
 This general format is effective when replying to interview invitation emails.
 It lets you make a good impression and it makes communication easy for recruiters to review.

 Interview invitation email template for a scheduling conflict

 Template for an interview confirmation reply email when you have a time conflict.

 Thank you very much for the interview opportunity with [company name].

 I'm looking forward to meeting with you; however, I have a scheduling conflict on the date that you requested.
-Please let me know if any of the following dates work for you: [List available dates.]
+Please let me know if any of the following dates and times work for you: [List available date and time options.]

 Thank you again for your consideration, and I apologize for any inconvenience.